-- It'll display a color gradient on the screen through the use of an HBlank interrupt. - It will allow you to toggle between two different master isrs: The switchboard isr_master_nest which routes the program flow to an HBlank isr, and an isr in C that handles the HBlank interrupt directly.
-For the latter to work, we'll need to use ARM-compiled code, of course, and I'll also show you how in a minute. - Finally, having a prioritized, nested isr switchboard doesn't mean much unless you can actually see nested interrupts in action.
-For this, we'll use a VCount interrupt in which we hold up the CPU for a couple of scanlines so that the HBlank irq will occur during the VCount isr.
-Whether the HBlank isr will actually run will depend on the priorities, which can also be toggled. - And just for the hell of it, you can toggle the HBlank and VCount irqs.
+- It'll display a color gradient on the screen through the use of an HBlank interrupt. - It will allow you to toggle between two different master isrs: The switchboard isr\master which routes the program flow to an HBlank isr, and an isr in C that handles the HBlank interrupt directly.
+For the latter to work, we'll need to use ARM-compiled code, of course, and I'll also show you how in a minute. - Finally, having a nested isr switchboard doesn't mean much unless you can actually see nested interrupts in action.
+In this case, we'll use two interrupts: VCount and HBlank.
+The HBlank isr creates a vertical color gradient.
+The VCount isr will reset the color and tie up the CPU for several scanlines.
+If interrupts don't nest, you'll see the gradient stop for a while; if they do nest, it'll continue as normal. - And just for the hell of it, you can toggle the HBlank and VCount irqs on and off.